top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/65_docs_features.md

-# Basic features of the documentation writing system {#documentation-manual status=ready}
+# Basic Markduck guide {#documentation-manual status=ready}

-The Duckiebook is written in a Markduck, a Markdown dialect.
+The Duckiebook is written in Markduck, a Markdown dialect.

 It supports many features that make it possible to create publication-worthy materials.